 This site is intended for educational and commentary purposes only, both of which are strictly protected by Free Speech.
 The Open Mind is not responsible for the opinions or content written by its writers.
 The information on this website is not intended to replace your relationship with a qualified health care professional and is not intended as medical advice.
 All trademarks and registered trademarks mentioned here are the property of their respective owners and are not used here for commercial purposes.
+Paid advertising on The Open Mind may not represent the views and opinions of this website and its contributors.
+No endorsement of products and services advertised is either expressed or implied.
+All the pictures and information shown on this blog are the property of their respective owners.
 Bad sleep 'dramatically' alters body.
 A run of poor sleep can have a potentially profound effect on the internal workings of the human body, say UK researchers.

 Here are five surprising (and scientifically confirmed) ways sleeping in your birthday suit can benefit your health and well-being: Better quality of sleep An Australian study concluded that some forms of insomnia can be provoked by improper body temperature regulation at night.
 Another study showed that the regulation of in-bed body temperature could significantly help in reaching a deeper sleep.
 In one study in particular, Dutch scientists placed thermosuits on participants in order to lower their skin temperature without affecting core body temperature.
 So if you are using heavy blankets or wearing warm clothes at night, it can negatively affect your sleep.